-TMJ / TMD Treatment in Barrie City, Ontario, Canada
+TMJ / TMD Treatment in Barrie, Ontario, Canada

 When the jaw is misaligned both the hard and soft tissues are affected and many physiological problems can result, such as:

 - Headaches or migraines

 - Clicking or popping sounds in the jaw joint

 - Tinnitus (ringing in the ears)